ArashAh/version_control_workshop/part-3.md

    echo "raw-data/" >> .gitignore git status
    ```
-   - compare the result of git status with the one in step 3.
+   - Compare the result of git status with the one in step 3.

    ❓ Can you think of potential things to ignore in a repo?

 5. **Update and commit while ignoring:**